MarcelAdamski/ImageRotationAPI/README.md

 ### POSTMAN
 1. In Postman choose POST method and in url type: ```http://localhost:5000/rotate```
 2. In the body tab in the field Key type ```image```, and in the same field change format from "Text" to "File"
-3. As value choose your PNG file and click Send.
+3. As value choose your PNG image and click Send.

 ## Additional info
 The author tested several solutions.
 In the case of images with low resolution, the differences in script execution time are negligible.
 However, provided solution is faster for larger images with lots of white pixels compared to